-After finalisation of the Issue Price, our Company shall update this Preliminary Placement Document with the Issue details and file the same with Stock Exchanges as the Placement Document.
+After finalisation of the Issue Price, our Company has updated the Preliminary Placement Document with the Issue details and filed the same with Stock Exchanges as this Placement Document.

 Method of Allocation

 Our Company shall determine the Allocation in consultation with the BRLMs and the GCBRLMs on a discretionary basis and in compliance with Chapter VIII of the SEBI ICDR Regulations.